We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 The Beamswork Vivo Aquarium Light provides five brightness levels, three LED output patterns (full-on, white and green, or red and blue), and features a timer that you can set to automatically go on for 4, 8, or 12 hours.

 There are multiple size options with extendable brackets that you can choose from to ensure this panel fits your tank correctly.
-The sizes are suitable for a range of tanks, including 12- to 18-inch tanks, 24- to 30-inch tanks, and 72- to 76-inch tanks.
-Plus, the LED light bracket is easy to setup,
+The sizes are suitable for a range of tanks, including 12-to-18-inch tanks, 24-to-30-inch tanks, and 72-to-76-inch tanks.
+Plus, the LED light bracket is easy to set up,

-Dimensions: 23.75 x 3.75 x 2.75 inches (24- to 30-inch size) | Watts: 16 watts (24- to 30-inch size) | Colors: Blue, white, red, and green LEDs | Color Temperature: Variable brightness
+Dimensions: 23.75 x 3.75 x 2.75 inches (24-to-30-inch size) | Watts: 16 watts (24-to-30-inch size) | Colors: Blue, white, red, green LEDs | Color Temperature: Variable brightness

 What We Like